status-im/nimbus-eth2/docs/the_style_book/src/05_libraries.md

 ## Wrappers

-Prefer native `Nim` code when possible.
+Prefer native `Nim` code when available.

 `C` libraries and libraries that expose a `C` API may be used (including `rust`, `C++`).